Honoring National Youth Violence Prevention Week In April

 Limiting deadly weapons like guns or knives from your home, workplace, or school can potentially limit the possibility of crimes of opportunity.
 Additional ways to limit weapons include advocating for change and supporting legislation to defend youth from violence.

-Ensure children and teens have access to mental health support
+Connect children and teens with mental health support

 For youth who have experienced violence, therapeutic modalities like Cognitive Behavioral Intervention for Trauma in Schools (CBITS) and the Skills for Psychological Recovery (SPR) program can be effective.
 However, traumatic childhood experiences can affect people of all ages, even months or years after the experiences have passed.
 There may not be a time limit on how concerns like youth violence and other sources of childhood trauma may impact someone, nor is there a time limit on when a person can seek support.